 Persistent doubt regarding the entity’s identity is a key feature of contemporary discourse.
 As noted, Andrea Perron later stated her belief that the malevolent entity was not Bathsheba Sherman but the far earlier resident, Prudence Arnold, who may have hanged herself in the barn in 1797.

-This alternative theory is more structurally consistent with the family’s physical evidence—an entity with a broken neck and a spirit exhibiting a deep-seated territorial attachment to the specific structures of the Arnold Estate.
+This alternative theory is more structurally consistent with the family’s physical evidence—an entity with a broken neck and a spirit exhibiting a deep-seated territorial attachment to the Arnold Estate’s specific structures.

 Regardless of their identity, the Perron family maintains that they experienced numerous unexplainable phenomena, claiming that over 3,000 specific events took place during their nine-year residency.